 The process should include an ongoing review of help desk calls concerning training and the LMS.
 In addition, help desk records and direct conversations with help desk agents can help you identify the most common problems.

 Next, talk to Learners!
-Review survey and evaluation data to discover what flaws in your learning experience need repair.
+Review the survey and evaluation data to discover your learning experience’s flaws.
 Contact learners who have experienced issues to ask specific questions so you have a clear understanding of their pain points and where the system creates unnecessary friction.

 Listen to your stakeholders: assess which performance goals are consistently unmet.
 Then, build a stakeholder advisory group to collect feedback on the learning experience and prioritize enhancements.